How to Migrate from Spire.PDF to IronPDF in C#

 The Core Problem: Image-Based PDFs

-One significant drawback of Spire.PDF is its inclination to render text within HTML documents as images.
-This results in PDFs where text is not selectable or searchable, which can be a serious limitation for applications necessitating search functionality or document text interaction.
+One reported drawback of Spire.PDF's legacy HTML path is its inclination to render text within HTML documents as images.
+This produces PDFs where text is not selectable or searchable — a limitation for applications needing search or text interaction.

-When you use Spire.PDF's LoadFromHTML() method, it often renders text as bitmap images rather than actual text, creating these problems:
+When you use Spire.PDF's LoadFromHTML() method on the legacy engine, it often renders text as bitmap images rather than actual text, creating these problems:

 - Text CANNOT be selected